-When Robinson passed away in 2015, she left her estate to the Columbus Museum of Art (CMA).
-In 2020, the Museum established the Aminah Robinson Legacy Project to increase awareness of her work and place Robinson in the pantheon of the most important 20th and 21st century American artists where she deservedly belongs.
+When Aminah Brenda Lynn Robinson passed away in 2015, she left her art, writings, home, and personal property in trust to the Columbus Museum of Art.
+In 2020, the Museum established the Aminah Robinson Legacy Project to encompass the myriad aspects of her life, proliferate awareness of her work, and place her in the pantheon of the most important twentieth and twenty-first-century American artists where she deservedly belongs.